JadenAntM/AI-Image-Class/README.md

 This project demonstrates a convolutional neural network (CNN) built using Python, TensorFlow, and Keras to classify fish species with 95% accuracy.
 The model predicts one of two classes (binary classification): Brook Trout or Smallmouth Bass, based on input images.
 (Planning to add more classes in the future)

+## Inspiration
+I love fishing and my friends had a hard time distinguting between different types of fish when I took them fishing, so I thought it would be cool to create a project that could distingush between different types of fish.

 ## Features

 - **High Accuracy:** Achieved 95% accuracy in distinguishing between Brook Trout and Smallmouth Bass.